PX4/PX4-user_guide/en/uavcan/ark_flow.md

 * LED Indicators
 * USA Built

-## Pixhawk Setup

-In order to use the ARK Flow board, connect it to the CAN bus (on any Pixhawk series controller) and enable the UAVCAN driver using [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) set to 2 or 3.

-The steps are:
-- In *QGroundControl*:
-  - Set the parameter [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) and reboot (see [Parameters](../advanced_config/parameters.md) for information on finding and setting parameters).
+### Wiring/Connecting

-- Connect ARK Flow CAN to the Pixhawk CAN
+The ARK Flow is connected to the CAN bus using a Pixhawk standard 4 pin JST GH cable.

-Once enabled, the module will be detected on boot.
-Flow data should be coming through at 10Hz.
+Multiple sensors can be connected by plugging additional sensors into the ARK Flow's second CAN connector.

+General instructions for UAVCAN wiring can also be found in [UAVCAN > Wiring](../uavcan/README.md#wiring).

 <span id="mounting"></span>
 ### Mounting/Orientation

-The recommended mounting orientation is defined connectors on the board pointing towards **back of vehicle**, as shown in the following picture.
+The recommended mounting orientation is with the connectors on the board pointing towards **back of vehicle**, as shown in the following picture.

 ![ARK Flow align with Pixhawk](../../assets/hardware/sensors/optical_flow/ark_flow_orientation.png)

-On **PX4**, the orientation should be set using the parameter [SENS_FLOW_ROT](../advanced_config/parameter_reference.md#SENS_FLOW_ROT).
+This corresponds to the default value (`0`) of the parameter [SENS_FLOW_ROT](../advanced_config/parameter_reference.md#SENS_FLOW_ROT).

-<span id="px4_configuration"></span>
+Change the parameter appropriately if using a different orientation.

+The sensor can be mounted anywhere on the frame, but you will need to specify the focal point position, relative to vehicle centre of gravity, during [PX4 configuration](#px4-configuration).

+## PX4 Setup

+### Enabling UAVCAN

+In order to use the ARK Flow board, connect it to the Pixhawk CAN bus and enable the UAVCAN driver by setting parameter [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) to `2` for dynamic node allocation (or `3` if using [UAVCAN ESCs](../uavcan/escs.md)).

+The steps are:
+- In *QGroundControl* set the parameter [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) to `2` or `3` and reboot (see [Finding/Updating Parameters](../advanced_config/parameters.md)).
+- Connect ARK Flow CAN to the Pixhawk CAN.

+Once enabled, the module will be detected on boot.
+Flow data should arrive at 10Hz.

-## PX4 Configuration
+### PX4 Configuration

+Set the EKF optical flow parameters in [Optical Flow > Estimators > EKF2](../sensor/optical_flow.md#ekf2) in order to:
+- enable fusing optical flow measurements for velocity calculation.
+- define offsets if the sensor is not centred within the vehicle.

-The parameters that you may need to configure are listed below.
+In addition you may need to configure the following parameters.

 Parameter | Description
 --- | ---